csjcode/react-native-auth-otp/README.md

 ### 42. Review of Common Auth Flows 8:20

 * Login screenshot
+* We're going to haev one page with the Signup and Signin
+* This is going to be a very detailed and complex Authorization app
+* For Signup - We're going to get a phone number and email
+* For Signin - Phone number and Code
 *

 ### 43. The Details of One Time Passwords 10:04